nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Edits the member at the specified `MEMBER_ID`.
 The index refers to the index number shown in the displayed member list.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing positions, the existing positions of the member will be removed i.e adding of positions is not cumulative.
+* When editing positions, the existing positions of the member will be removed i.e. adding of positions is not cumulative.
 * You can remove all the member’s positions by typing `/p` without specifying any positions after it.

 Examples: